lupyuen/cbor-the-things-network/README.md

 # The Things Network Payload Formatter for Concise Binary Object Representation (CBOR)

+To decode CBOR Message Payloads in The Things Network:

 Copy and paste [`cbor.js`](cbor.js) into the JavaScript Payload Formatter for The Things Network.

-We shall use the CBOR Payload Formatter to ingest CBOR Sensor Data (MQTT) into Prometheus...
+We shall use this CBOR Payload Formatter to ingest CBOR Sensor Data (MQTT) into Prometheus...

 https://github.com/hikhvar/mqtt2prometheus